kaleb-white/eggbert-analytics/docs/name_conventions.md

 ### Technical Terms

-#### load
+#### get

-Use load when referring to creating an object from storage.
+Use get when referring to creating an object from storage.

+#### user actions

+Actions related to changing the state of users within the application, such as signing in, signing up, etc.

 ## Casing conventions